ResponSySS/camel2snake.pl/THE_PROBLEM_WITH_CAMELCASE.md

 An UpperCamelCased or lowerCamelCased word is composed of atoms.
 The atom is either [A-Z] or [A-Z][a-z]+ or [0-9]+.
 However you can't compose any word you want, there are composition rules:
 1. first atom can't be a number
-2. in lowerCamelCase, first atom as to be lowercase
+2. in lowerCamelCase, first atom must be lowercase

 Examples:
 * a55Magnum is valid (3 atoms)